ISIR-SYROCO/XDE-DocExamples/_sources/intro.txt

   * The MainScene which contains the visual description of the objects.

+In order to setup a simulation, those scenes have to be populated through the API of the agents.
+However, this can be a difficult/non generic approach.
+That is why it is recommended to first store what we want to simulate in a data structure.
+Then inject that data structure into the agents.
+The data structure is refered as ``world description`` and it is described below.

 World description
 """""""""""""""""
+The ``world description`` is a data structure that is useful but non mandatory.
 Generally speaking, in order to simulate an environment in XDE, the objects have to be described in three
 scenes: the graphical, the physical and the collision scene.
 A scene is a tree where each node represent a body with some properties.
 The children of the nodes will be used to define some hierarchy.